Exabyte Corporation

 Exabyte Corporation was a manufacturer of magnetic tape data storage products headquartered in Boulder, Colorado, United States.
-Exabyte Corp. is now defunct, but the company's technology is sold by Tandberg Data under both brand names.
+Now defunct, the company's technology is sold by Tandberg Data under both brand names.
 Prior to the 2006 demise, Exabyte offered tape storage and automation solutions for servers, workstations, LANs and SANs.
 Exabyte is best known for introducing the Data8 (8 mm) magnetic tape format in 1987.
 At the time of its demise, Exabyte manufactured VXA and LTO based products.
 The company controlled VXA technology but did not play a large role in the LTO community.